mountkin/apache-hostaccess-module/README.md

 # Apache hostaccess module

-This apache implements an AllowedDomains directive for apache, which helps one to configure the apache server to only accept requests whose Host header is in the whitelist.
+This apache module implements an AllowedDomains directive for apache, which helps one to configure the apache server to only accept requests whose Host header is in the whitelist.
 Requests whose Host header are not in the whitelist will be denied by closing the TCP connection directly.